-JavaScript Email Validation Without Regular Expressions
+How to Validate Emails in JavaScript Without Regular Expressions

 Browser Built-in Validator

-const test = document.createElement('input');
+const test = document.createElement('input')

-test.type = 'email';
+test.type = 'email'

-test.value = candidate;
+test.value = candidate

-const ok = test.checkValidity();
+const ok = test.checkValidity()

-Manual Character Analysis
+Manual Character Analysis with String and Array APIs

 function isValidEmail(str) {

-if (str.includes(' ')) return false;
+if (str.includes(' ')) return false

-const [local, domain] = str.split('@');
+const [local, domain] = str.split('@')

-if (!local || !domain || str.split('@').length !== 2) return false;
+if (!local || !domain || str.split('@').length !== 2) return false

-if (local.startsWith('.') || local.endsWith('.') || local.includes('..')) return false;
+if (local.startsWith('.') || local.endsWith('.') || local.includes('..')) return false

-if (!domain.includes('.') || domain.endsWith('.')) return false;
+if (!domain.includes('.') || domain.endsWith('.')) return false

-const labels = domain.split('.');
+const labels = domain.split('.')

-if (labels.some(l => !l.length || l.startsWith('-') || l.endsWith('-'))) return false;
+if (labels.some(l => !l.length || l.startsWith('-') || l.endsWith('-'))) return false

 const okChars = ch => {

-const cp = ch.codePointAt(0);
+const cp = ch.codePointAt(0)

-return (cp>=48&&cp<=57)||(cp>=65&&cp<=90)||(cp>=97&&cp<=122)||"-._!#$%&'*+/=?^`{|}~".includes(ch);
+return (cp>=48&&cp<=57)||(cp>=65&&cp<=90)||(cp>=97&&cp<=122)||"-._!#$%&'*+/=?^`{|}~".includes(ch)

-return [...local].every(okChars) && [...domain].every(c=>okChars(c)&&c!=='_');
+return [...local].every(okChars) && [...domain].every(c=>okChars(c)&&c!=='_')

 }